About Kulu

 Can I share a restaurant's page?

-Yes.
+Only on the web app.
 Use the Share button on the restaurant detail page.

 Feedback & support